bheema-284/react_assessement/README.md

-# WEATHER - APPLICATION
+# PRODUCTS DETAILS - APPLICATION
-You can search any location to see weather condition and map using this application.
+You can search any product by its name to see Product sorting by price low to high, high to low and rating using this application.

 ## 1. Teck stack used :